Meet Our Governors

 As a local resident and the father of a little girl at Hale, I am really keen to do all that I can to support the children and staff of the Academy.
 I was appointed as a Parent Governor in 2019 and enjoy the aspects of both supporting the school and seeking opportunities to maximise the terrific potential that Hale holds.

-I am jointly responsible for the Community and Finance Portfolios of the Academy Council and intend to do all that I can to make people aware of the brilliant children and staff of Hale.
+I intend to do all that I can to make people aware of the brilliant children and staff of Hale.
 I believe that every child has talent and abilities just waiting to be discovered.

 Professionally, I am a Captain on the Airbus A320 for British Airways, predominantly flying routes across Europe.
 I previously trained other pilots, hence have an interest for education and personal development.
 Away from work and governorship, I enjoy mountain biking, drumming in a local band - and anything aviation related!